EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_01-Installing_and_Configuring_Windows_Server_2019.md

 1. On the **Specify a location** page, click on **Next**.
 1. On the **Windows Kits privacy** page, click on **Next**.
 1. Click on **Accept**.
 1. On the **Select the features you want to install** page, clear the checkboxes beside all components.
-Select the checkbox beside **Deployment tools**. ![Clear the checkboxes beside all components.
+Select the checkbox beside **Deployment tools**.
+![Clear the checkboxes beside all components.
 Select the checkbox beside **Deployment tools**.][Select the features you want to install]
 1. Click on **Install** and wait for the install to complete.
 Then, click on **Close**.

-[Select the features you want to install]Instructions\Labs\images\figure01.png
+[Select the features you want to install]: Instructions\Labs\images\figure01.png